+The flora and fauna should be protected from collection through legislation under the Wildlife Act, 1976 or by a Special Amenity Area Order and Conservation Order under the Local Government Acts.
+The latter might be more appropriate since several landowners will be involved and fauna as well as flora should be included.
+The area is also of high scenic value.
 In the context of amenity a clear aim should be to limit afforestation to the valley bottom and the lowest slopes of the mountains.
 Part of the scenic attractions of the area comes from the clear, angular lines of the mountains.
 Some are already concealed by forestry but this should spread no further.

-MAP SHOWING AREA OF SCIENTIFIC INVEREST -

-Scale: 1 Inch to 1 Mile

-Lough Melvin
+Name of Area LOUGH MELVIN

-c.
+Acreage c.
 5700 acres

-G. 88, 53.
+Grid Reference G. 88, 53.

-Zoological, botanical, ecological
+Scientific Interest Zoological, botanical, ecological

-National
+Rating National

+Priority В